|

 This bright red house on the Boston Post Road has had a long and colorful history.

-It was originally built in the early 18th century and has grown over the years into its
+It was originally built in the 17th century and has grown over the years into its

 current size and shape.
 During this time, a number of elements have both been added and